mstksg/inCode/copy/entries/monad-plus-3.md

 ~~~

 1. Here are the types of the helper functions we will be using.
 2. Look at me being all fancy applicative!
-In this context, `Move <$>` means
+In this context, `MoveThe <$>`
-    to apply `Move` to whatever we choose out of `[Farmer ..
+    means to apply `MoveThe` to whatever we choose out of `[Farmer ..
     Cabbage]`.
-Kind
-    of an "intercept it on the way out, and turn it into a Move".
-So `next`
+Kind of an "intercept it on the way out, and turn it into a
-    is `Move Farmer`, `Move Wolf`, etc.;  `next` is *one* of those.
-For every
+    Move".
+So `next` is `MoveThe Farmer`, `MoveThe Wolf`, etc.;  `next` is
-    journey, we pick one of those.
+    *one* of those.
+For every journey, we pick one of those.
 3. We insta-fail if the move is not legal with the given plan.
 By this, we
     mean that we can't possibly move an animal unless the farmer is on the
     same side as the animal.
 4. Let's let `p'` be `next` appended to the original plan `p`.
 5. We insta-fail unless the new plan is safe.
-6. If we haven't failed yet, then we succed, returning the new plan in our
+6. If we haven't failed yet, then we succeed, returning the new plan in our
     success.

 <aside>